 No keyboard ‘best of’ list would be complete without a Roland model in there.
 However, on this occasion, Roland barely made it on to our list with the E-A7.
 We have to stress; above anything else, this is an excellent arranger keyboard.
 The problem is that it doesn’t beat the competition, so it’s more to do with how good the others are than how bad the E-A7 is.

 The sound quality is very high, and in typical Roland fashion, the piano sounds are wonderfully luxurious.
 The versatility of sound is a big plus point for this keyboard, too, with instruments and styles from all around the world.
 If we could exchange some of that versatility for some more effects, or more sequencer options, we would.
 So, unless you need the more unusual sounds offered by the E-A7, there are better options for the same or similar price.

 7. Casio CT-X5000

 Our final pick comes from Casio, a manufacturer that is known for making versatile keyboards.
-The Casio CT-X5000 has 61 velocity-sensitive keys; the keys do feel good, but have no aftertouch.
+Casio is also known for making affordable arranger keyboards, which is one of this rangers best qualities.
+The CT-X5000 has 61 velocity-sensitive keys; the keys do feel good but have no aftertouch.